NeDS-Lab/mjqm-simulator/docs/README.md

 - `--no-build` to only configure the project without building it.

 > [!Note]
-  To dig more into the details, in the output of the `configure` script you can find the actual commands used to configure and build the project, prepended with `+`.
+  To dig deeper into the details, in the output of the `configure` script you can find the actual commands used to configure and build the project, prepended with `+`.

 ### Rebuild